 What to see & do in the Art Deco District

 Popularized in the 1920s and 1930s, the sleek Art Deco style is characterized by its bright colors, geometric lines and curves, and over-the-top ornamentation.
-Miami’s take on Art Deco style is particularly eye-catching, fusing bright neon lighting and tropical, pastel colors into the design.
+Miami’s take on the Art Deco movement is particularly eye-catching, fusing bright neon lighting and tropical, pastel colors into the design.

 Thanks to the Miami Design Preservation League (MDPL), the city’s finest examples of the style were saved from demolition.
-Eventually, their efforts paved the way for Miami’s Art Deco District getting added to the National Register of Historic Places in 1979.
+Eventually, their efforts paved the way to get Miami’s Art Deco District added to the United States National Register of Historic Places in 1979.

 Park Central Hotel

 Designed by New York-based architect Henry Hohauser, the Park Central Hotel dates back to 1937.
-The iconic property at 640 Ocean Drive features a bright blue horizontal “stripe” framing the entrance, with eye-popping vertical stripes tracing to the top floor.
+The iconic property at 640 Ocean Drive features a bright blue horizontal “stripe” with three porthole windows framing the entrance, accented by eye-popping vertical stripes tracing to the top floor.

 The window eyebrows at the Park Central Hotel juxtapose the bold blues with a light pastel green color.
 When lit up at night in electric pinks and blues, the building is at its most eye-popping.